 Odds are good you’ve heard of Salesforce somewhere along your online marketing journey.
 You might even be considering joining them right this moment.
 But can it do everything you need for your business?
-To help you decide, we put together this comparison of Drip and Salesforce.
+To help you decide, we put together this comparison of Drip Ecommerce CRM and Salesforce.

 We’re going to cut the fluff, spare you the technical jargon, and simply help you see whether Drip or Salesforce's Marketing Cloud is a better fit for you.
 Plus, we also won’t let this review sit stagnant when either Salesforce or Drip reveals new features and functionality.

 After all, we want the same thing you do; success for your online store so you can live the life you’ve always wanted.
 This means helping you pick the ecommerce tools that will help you sell more, even if that’s not us.